Planting flowering ornamental trees in your landscape can add beauty and color to your garden throughout the year.

 Magnolias are known for their large, fragrant blooms.

-A native alternative is the Sweetbay Magnolia (Magnolia virginiana), which thrives in wet areas and has creamy white flowers.
+Another excellent native option is the Sweetbay Magnolia (Magnolia virginiana), which thrives in moist soils and produces creamy white, lemon-scented flowers.

 Cherry Trees